-(Subsection 20) The provision relates to advisers and officials who come into contact with clients in connection with applications and pending the granting of, or changes to, mortgage loans.
+(Subsection 21) The provision relates to advisers and officials who come into contact with clients in connection with applications and pending the granting of, or changes to, mortgage loans.
 The provision does not apply to personnel who only act as advisers or officials with duties of a purely administrative nature.

-(Subsection 21) The provision relates to, e.g. employees who compile the loan agreement terms and other documents applicable to the client that are to be included in the binding offer, and personnel who participate in the structuring of the general mortgage loan product offering.
+(Subsection 22) The provision relates to, e.g. employees who compile the loan agreement terms and other documents applicable to the client that are to be included in the binding offer, and personnel who participate in the structuring of the general mortgage loan product offering.
 The provision also relates to employees who, individually or in a committee, engage in loan decisions concerning mortgage loans.
 Consequently, personnel who prepare credit assessments and employees who, individually or in a committee, decide to grant mortgage loans, are covered.
+The provision also includes employees developing mortgage tools.
+Development of tools used in the provision of mortgage loan advice is referred to as designing prerequisites and processes for the provision of the service.
+The demand for licence does therefore not include the personnel solely working with e.g. designing markets, layout IT development (such as programming or other system development) as well as back office and similar administrative functions.

 Final paragraph: the fact that someone works in Sweden and has work duties that are performed in Sweden means that the person is physically located in Sweden and that work is performed on the Swedish market, e.g. provision of advice to clients in Sweden or execution of transactions on a Swedish trading venue.